digital-archives/HISTGA1011/activities/fixity_bagger.md

 Bagger is an open-source software application developed by the Library of Congress.
 It provides a graphical user interface (GUI) that can be used to create and manage bags.

 1. Follow the steps listed in the <a href="https://archives.ncdcr.gov/bagger-gui-user-guide/open" target="_blank">North Carolina Department of Natural and Cultural Resources Bagger GUI User
 Guide</a>.
-Installation instructions can be found on pages 3-7.
-Please note, please follow the instructions specific to your Windows or Mac operating system.
+Installation instructions can be found on pages 4-7.
+Please follow the instructions specific to your Windows or Mac operating system.
 2. Once installed, open the Bagger application.
 You may see it generate a separate command line window: this is to be expected.
 Please keep this window open in the background while using Bagger.

 ### Create a bag